Didi runs into PM's wife before boarding flight to meet Modi | Devdiscourse

 West Bengal Chief Minister Mamata Banerjee on Tuesday met Prime Minister Narendra Modi's wife at the city airport before boarding her flight to New Delhi and they exchanged pleasantries.
-Jashodaben was leaving the city after a two-day visit to Dhanbad in neighbouring Jharkhand, a close source said.
+Jashodaben was leaving the city after a two-day visit to Dhanbad in neighboring Jharkhand, a source close to the chief minister said.

 "It was a chance meeting and they exchanged greetings.
 The chief minister also gifted her a sari," the source said.

 Banerjee is scheduled to meet the prime minister on Wednesday in New Delhi, during which she would highlight various issues like funds that are due to the state.
 Jashodaben had on Monday offered puja at Kalyaneswari temple at Asansol in Paschim Barddhaman district of West Bengal.
-Asansol is around 68-kilometre from Dhanbad..
+Asansol is around 68 kilometers from Dhanbad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)